Jangberry/Spamdeck/README.md

 ## Change logs

+### V1.2.1
+- fix autoscroll with ad (it became a bit more visible, so I'll put a switch to unactivate ad in next update ;) )

+### V1.2 - SushiSauvage
+- Legal  update
+- Added ad

 ### V1.1 - SushiSauvage
 - Some bug fixed
 - You can now change channel without reset the app